Srijan-Petwal/mission-control/README.md

 ---

-## This project is under development and not yet licensed.
-Stay tuned.
+## This project is currently under development.

 ---